FreeDucariiInc/scripts/README.md

 You may find the template to follow in [example](example/example%20lua/) You must change the information in it accordingly.

+## Open source license

+You may choose your own open source license instead of the default MIT license by putting your own LICENSE file under your script's directory.

 ## Joining the organization

 We are more than welcoming to any lua coders that are willing to join our organization as a member & contributor.
 For more information please contact dhdj#1740 or tox#9318.